circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 ## LTE Link Monitor

 The best way to debug anything cellular-related is to use the LTE Link Monitor.
 You will need to install a special one that I compiled specifically for the nRF9160 Feather.
-Here's the [LTE Link Monitor download](files/pc-nrfconnect-linkmonitor-1.1.1.tgz)
+Here's the [LTE Link Monitor download](files/pc-nrfconnect-linkmonitor-1.1.1.tgz) (Version 1.1..1)

+**What's the difference you ask?**

+My version of LTE Link Monitor has **flow control turned off**.
+I hope in future versions of LTE Link Montior it will have this option to turn it on and off on the fly.

 To install: